Project Planning Reference Materials

 A.T.
 Resources for Sustainable Trail and Camping Management

 Dr. Jeff Marion, Dr. Jeremy Wimpey, and Johanna Arredondo performed a 5-year study on sustainable trail & camping management on the A.T.
-These are the results of their findings.
+The video of their presentation is offered as a self-paced online training here.

 AT Final Report, BMP, Review Draft